How to Sign Up for WIC in Tennessee: Easy Steps for Families

 Is it possible to apply for WIC in Tennessee if I’m currently unemployed?

-If you meet the income guidelines, you can get help regardless of your job status.
+They consider your total household income, so if you meet the income guidelines, you can get help regardless of your job status.